 Primary students will be engaged with the world around them and discover self-awareness through choice in activities and assessments.

-Intermediate students will be engaged with the world around them . . .
+Intermediate students will be engaged with the world around them by justifying their choices in activities and assessments.

 Grade Six students will be confident through knowledge and development of personal esteem, skills, and strengths as they identify personal strengths and weaknesses through first-person storytelling anchored in personal experiences.